Cosmin Olăroiu: Al Ain

 In the summer of 2011, Cosmin Olăroiu was hired as Al Ain manager on a two-year contract.
 He steered the club away from the relegation zone, before leading them to the UAE Pro-League title in the 2011–12 season.
 On 18 September 2012, he also won the UAE Super Cup with Al Ain.

 He then repeated the performance the following season, winning a consecutive title for Al Ain.
 In June 2013, Olăroiu signed a contract extension with Al Ain reportedly worth €4 million a season after penning new two-year deal.
 However, the contract was terminated on 1 July 2013.

 Al Ahli

 On 6 July 2013, it was announced that Olăroiu signed a three-year contract with Dubai side Al Ahli.
 On 30 August, Olăroiu won his first match in charge of Al Ahli against his former club Al Ain in the Super Cup final.
 In April 2014, Cosmin Olăroiu mathematically won his third consecutive league title as Al Ahli won over arch rivals Al Wasl 2–1.
-During his first season in charge, Olăroiu won three domestic titles and was awarded as Coach of the Year by the Arabian Gulf League in 2014.
+During his first season in charge, Olăroiu won three domestic titles and was awarded as Coach of the Year by the UAE Pro League in 2014.

 He guided the club to their first AFC Champions League final in 2015, losing 1–0 on aggregate to China's Guangzhou Evergrande.

 In the 2016–17 season, Olăroiu became one of the highest paid managers in world football, earning a sum of €6.5 million annually.